UltimatePow3r/UltimatePow3r/README.md

 - 👋 Hi, I’m Hariharan
 - 👀 I’m interested in Coding and CyberSecurity(Pentesting , malware analysis,reverse engineering,web application vulnerabilites)
-- 🌱 I’m currently pursuing B.tech in Computer Science
+- 🌱 I’m currently pursuing B.tech in Computer Science(Information security and Cloud technology)
 - 💞️ I’m looking to collaborate on Coding project , Pentesting and anything that is related to trouble shooting and breaking stuff.
 - 📫 You can contact me using this mail id : fbthari@gmail.com